th3n3rd/pulumi-playground/README.md

 ## Caveats

 This project relies on the OSS version of Localstack which offers a limited set of AWS services, that being said the offering is anyway good enough to cover most common use cases.

+Keep in mind that IAM policies are not evaluated or enforced (i.e. operations are all allowed, none are denied) in the OSS version.